René Twardzik

 René Twardzik (born 25 June 1970) is a Czech former professional footballer who played as a goalkeeper.

-Career

-Club career
+Playing career

-Born in Třinec, Twardzik played for TZ Třinec, Slavia Prague, VTJ Tábor, VTJ Karlovy Vary, Boby Brno, FC Vítkovice, Opava, Sachsen Leipzig and FC Rot-Weiß Erfurt.
-Twardzik played four matches for Czechoslovakia U21.
+Born in Třinec, Twardzik played for TZ Třinec, Slavia Prague, VTJ Tábor, VTJ Karlovy Vary, Boby Brno, FC Vítkovice, Opava, Sachsen Leipzig and Rot-Weiß Erfurt.
+He played four matches for Czechoslovakia U21.

-Later career
+Coaching career

-He became the goalkeeping coach of FC Rot-Weiß Erfurt in July 2010.
-From September 2018 to November 2018, Twardzik sat on the bench for FC Rot-Weiß Erfurt for five games due to injuries.
+Twardzik became the goalkeeping coach of Rot-Weiß Erfurt in July 2010.
+From September 2018 to November 2018, he sat on the bench for Rot-Weiß Erfurt for five games due to injuries.
 At the end of January 2020, the club ceased operations due to financial difficulties, and as a result, withdrew from the Regionalliga Nordost.
 The day after, he was released by the club.

 Personal life

 His sons Dan, Filip and Patrik are also all professional footballers.
 As of 2014 he has lived in Germany for 15 years.